Fitting Prediction Rule Ensembles with R Package pre: Empirical evaluation

-Figure~\hyperref[fig:comp_time]{\ref{fig:comp_time}} depicts the computation time distributions for all methods.
-Note that for \code{pre}, both the 1-SE and minimum cross validated error solutions can be obtained from the same fitted model, so only a single boxplot is depicted.
-Figure~\hyperref[fig:comp_time]{\ref{fig:comp_time}} shows a clear computational disadvantage for \code{pre}, with an average computation time of 23.6 seconds.
+Figure~{\ref{fig:comp_time}} depicts the computation time distributions for all methods.
+Note that for \code{pre}, only a single boxplot is depicted, because the $1-\text{SE}$ and minimum cross validated error solutions are obtained from the same fitted model.
+Figure~\ref{fig:comp_time} shows a clear computational disadvantage for \code{pre}, with an average computation time of 18 seconds.
 Most computation time for \code{pre} is spent on the fitting of ctrees, which is computationally more demanding than fitting CART trees.
-This can also be observed in the computation time differences between \code{ctree} (0.084 seconds, on average) and \code{rpart} (0.014 seconds, on average), and between \code{cforest} (16.2 seconds, on average) and \code{randomForest} (0.5 seconds, on average).
-The \code{rulefit} function also employs CART trees and yielded an average computation time of 2.3 seconds.
+This can also be observed in the computation time differences between \code{ctree} (0.066 seconds, on average) and \code{rpart} (0.013 seconds, on average), and between \code{cforest} (12.1 seconds, on average) and \code{randomForest} (0.3 seconds, on average).
+The \code{rulefit} function also employs CART trees and yielded average computation times of 1.5 seconds (with forward selection) and 2.6 seconds (with lasso selection).